dychen/django-tutorial/README.md

 <a name="tasks.py">**tasks.py**</a>

 Here, we're going to write a task that can be executed periodically.
 In this case, we'll make the task hit the Facebook Graph API and update the information for all of the users we have in the database.
+Feel free to look at the full code on Github as you read this.

 First, take care of your imports: